 Sara is a Doctoral Researcher at the School of Law at the University of Nottingham, where she is also a member of the Human Rights Law Centre's Forced Migration Unit.
-She is also Research Affiliate at the Refugee Law Initiative of the University of London and a member of the editorial board of their Working Paper Series.
-Sara qualified as a lawyer (barrister and solicitor) in 2015 and is a member of the Spanish Bar Council.
+She is also Adjunct Professor of International Human Rights Law at the University of Comillas (Madrid); and Research Affiliate at the Refugee Law Initiative of the University of London and a member of the editorial board of their Working Paper Series.
+Sara qualified as a lawyer in 2015 and is a member of the Spanish Bar Council.

 Previously, Sara worked in the field of international refugee protection and human rights.
-She worked at the UN Refugee Agency (UNHCR) in London, where she conducted a participatory study with newly recognised Eritrean refugees in the UK, and at the International Federation for Human Rights (FIDH) as a legal trainee of the Americas Office in Brussels.
-In a consultancy capacity, Sara has trained and undertaken research for asylum lawyers, NGOs, and refugee-led organisations.
+She worked at the UN Refugee Agency (UNHCR) in London, where she conducted a participatory study with newly recognised Eritrean refugees in the UK; at Refugee Roots, a Nottingham-based charity, where she managed cross-sectoral projects aimed at facilitating the inclusion of refugees into the host community; and at the International Federation for Human Rights (FIDH) as a legal trainee of the Americas Office in Brussels.
+In a consultancy capacity, Sara has provided training and undertaken research for asylum lawyers, NGOs, and refugee-led community-based organisations.

 Sara's PhD project assesses the interface between international refugee law and other branches of international law such as international human rights law, international humanitarian law and… read more